The most exciting new airports opening in 2019

 (CNN) — Most of us wouldn't voluntarily spend longer than necessary in an airport, but after these new transport hubs open in 2019, you might feel differently.

-From an otherworldly, spaceship-like building in the Israeli dessert to a spectacular Singaporian hub featuring the world's tallest indoor waterfall, these new aviation spaces take airports to a new level.
+From an otherworldly, spaceship-like building in the Israeli desert to a spectacular Singaporian hub featuring the world's tallest indoor waterfall, these new aviation spaces take airports to a new level.

 Here's our round-up of the most exciting new airports and expansions opening in 2019.